CC Harp consists of Main screen and several sub-screens: Settings, Utilities, PlayAlong, and Synthesizer, and a User Guide (this document).

 Touching any square of the upper or lower side sounds the same note as blowing or drawing the same hole of an actual harmonica.

-The dim zone between the adjacent squares is the Overlap, where a touch causes double-notes--both note of squares sound together.
+Dim zone between the adjacent squares is the overlap, where a touch causes double-notes--both note of squares sound together.